ZodaciOS/AppShield/README.md

 **Do not trust this tool solely.** It was not created for professional virus detection.
 It was only made as a basic app analysis.

+# Entitlement Limitations

+Even if we flag an entitlement, it may not even matter.

+The type of certificate depends on the entitlement.
+With the 3 types of certificates, **App Store, Developer & Enterprise**, enterprise has the least entitlement support.

+If you are signing with a enterprise certificate, VPN's and other select entitlements **will not work.**

 This python script is decent for ipa analysis, but you may recieve false positives, especially on TrollStore applications.